Building a CI/CD pipeline in GitLab

 Click Commit changes.

-- build: Building a Docker image using
+- build: Building a Docker image with

 Dockerfile